airar-dev/Unity-AR-ColorMapping/README.md

 　　　import ColorMappingMaxstARSample.unitypackage from <br />
 　　　ColorMapping-master -> Sample -> MaxstARSample folder.<br />
 　3. Find the Allow 'unsafe' code setting (under the Other Settings category of Player Settings) and enable it.<br />
+　4. Add 'USE_MAXSTAR' into Scripting Define Symbols(under the Other Settings category of Player Settings).<br />
-　4. Build by selecting the MaxstARSample scene under ColorMapping -> Scenes. <br /><br />
+　5. Build by selecting the MaxstARSample scene under ColorMapping -> Scenes. <br /><br />
   ![masxtar-1]
   MaxstARColorMapping.cs <br />
 　-　ARContents:  3D object to augment <br />